Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: The Proof for E7 in Characteristic 2

-It is easy to check that an element of order $31$ is a blueprint for $\Vmin$ in both cases by finding an element of order $93$ that cubes to it and has the same number of eigenvalues on $\Vmin$.
+Let $x\in H$ have order $31$.
+In both of the cases above, the semisimple class of $\bG$ to which $x$ belongs is determined by the eigenvalues of $x$ on $M(E_7)$ (as we have a list of all 53503 semisimple classes).
+It is easy to check using the preimage trick from the end of Section \ref{sec:blueprints}, that there is an element $\hat x$ in $\bG$ of order $93$ and such that $\hat x^3=x$, with $\hat x$ and $x$ having the same number of distinct eigenvalues on $M(E_7)$.
+Since $\hat x$ is a blueprint for $M(E_7)$ by Theorem \ref{thm:blueprintsminimal}, $x$, and therefore $H$, are blueprints for $M(E_7)$.

-For $a=6$, we do not have lists of the traces of elements of orders $63$ and $65$, but we can check whether a given matrix is the trace of a semisimple element of order $63$ on $\Vmin$ by using the preimage trick from Section \ref{sec:blueprints}.
-Doing this to the seven possible sets of dimensions yields the following table.
+\textbf{Case $a=6$}: We do not have lists of the traces of elements of orders $63$ and $65$, but we can check whether a given matrix possesses the eigenvalues of a semisimple element of order $63$ on $M(E_7)$ by using the preimage trick from the end of Section \ref{sec:blueprints}.
+Doing this to the seven possible sets of dimensions in (\ref{eq:dimsfore7no12}) yields the following table.
 In this, the number of sets of composition factors up to field automorphism is given in the second column, and those that are conspicuous using elements of order up to $21$ and $63$ are given in the third and fourth columns respectively.

-We thus simply need to check whether for a given conspicuous sets of composition factors, that any conjugacy class of elements of order $63$ with the correct eigenvalues on $\Vmin$ is a blueprint for $\Vmin$.
-This can easily be done with a computer, and so we prove the result. \end{pf}
+We thus simply need to check whether for a given conspicuous set of composition factors, that any conjugacy class of elements of order $63$ with the correct eigenvalues on $M(E_7)$ is a blueprint for $M(E_7)$.
+This can easily be done with a computer, finding elements of order $315=5\cdot 63$ that have the same number of eigenvalues on $M(E_7)$ and power to our element of order $63$, and so we prove the result. \end{proof}

-We have now dealt with the case where $\Vmin\downarrow_H$ has no $1$- or $2$-dimensional composition factors.
-We generally cannot prove that $H$ fixes a line on $\Vmin$, and often want to prove that $H$ fixes a $2$-space on $\Vmin$.
-For this to be enough to show that $H$ is contained in a positive-dimensional subgroup, we need that $k$ contains a splitting field for $H$, and for $N_{\bar G}(H)$ we need to also consider when $\Vmin\downarrow_H$ is stable under a field automorphism of $H$.
-In general, we therefore consider conspicuous sets of composition factors that are stable under some field automorphism.
+We have now dealt with the case where $M(E_7)\downarrow_H$ has no $1$- or $2$-dimensional composition factors.
+We generally cannot prove that $H$ stabilizes a line on $M(E_7)$, and often want to prove that $H$ stabilizes a $2$-space on $M(E_7)$.
+This for example could happen if $M(E_7)\downarrow_H$ possesses $2$-dimensional factors but no trivial factors.
+This is the next proposition.